Heather Neyedli – Principal Investigator

 Contact: Chris.holland@dal.ca

-Christine Ausman – PhD Student
+Christine Ausman – PhD Candidate

 Educational Background:

-MA Leisure Studies – School of Health and Human Performance, Dalhousie University
+- MA Leisure Studies – School of Health and Human Performance – Dalhousie University

-BSc Recreation (Therapeutic Rec.) – School of Health and Human Performance, Dalhousie University
+- BSc Recreation (Therapeutic Rec.) – School of Health and Human Performance – Dalhousie University

-BSc Psychology – University of British Columbia
+- BSc Psychology – University of British Columbia

-Science Interests: Christine is a PhD student studying the application of neurofeedback using functional near-infrared spectroscopy (fNIRS) to improve motor recovery among stroke survivors.
+Christine is a PhD student studying the application of neurofeedback using functional near-infrared spectroscopy (fNIRS) to improve motor recovery among stroke survivors.
 As a recreation therapist, Christine has a special interest in understanding and improving the patient experience within neurorehabilitation.

-Beyond the lab interestsDancing, cooking, baking, serious wine tasting, and anything allowing for creativity.
+Crochet, baking, serious wine tasting, and anything allowing for creativity.

 Contact: christine.ausman@dal.ca